lyndon025/playtested/src/content/article/2023-01-13-the-greatest-one-piece-game-so-far--one-piece-odyssey---review.md

 ---
-title: "The greatest ONE PIECE game so far! | ONE PIECE ODYSSEY - Review"
+author: lyndonguitar
+category: Review
-description: "ONE PIECE ODYSSEY is something special.
+description: ONE PIECE ODYSSEY is something special.
 A rare occurrence; there’s finally a good Anime game that isn’t a hack and slash or a fighting game, as it instead features a fresh JRPG turn-based combat system.
-A nice change of pace and a solid design decision worthy of our attention."
+A nice change of pace and a solid design decision worthy of our attention.
+featured: false
 pubDate: 2023-01-13
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "one-piece-odyssey-(pc)"]
+tags:
-featured: false
+- taptap
+- one-piece-odyssey-(pc)
-thumb: "/images/reviews/2023-01-13-the-greatest-one-piece-game-so-far--one-piece-odyssey---review-0.avif"
+thumb: /images/reviews/2023-01-13-the-greatest-one-piece-game-so-far--one-piece-odyssey---review-0.avif
+title: The greatest ONE PIECE game so far! | ONE PIECE ODYSSEY - Review
 ---

 <div class="gallery">